renehorstmann/Mathc/README.md

 Import only float vector4 functions:
 ```#include "mathc/vec/vec4.h"```

-Same for bool, double and int.
+Same for double, int, unsigned, char, uchar and bool.

 Only importing a subset (like mathc/float.h), speeds up the compilation process